ReynaldoAMartinez/Splunk-101/README.md

 Through this project I gained practical understanding of what Splunk is, how to deploy it and how to use it effectively to query, visualize, identify, correlate, investigate, and respond to security data.

-# Main takeaways covered in this learning are
+# Main takeaways covered in this learning

 🧩 Deploy and configure Splunk